fengliu90/Butterfly/README.md

 You can specify one task and run Butterfly using

 python Butterfly_total.py --Task_type 1 --> get results for the first task.

+There are 24 tasks in ButterflyNet_Amazon_data.py file.
+You can run

+python ButterflyNet_Amazon_data.py --> get results for Amazon dataset.

+There are 3 tasks in ButterflyNet_Obj_data.py file.
+You can run

+python ButterflyNet_Obj_data.py --> get results for BCIS dataset.